• Skip to primary navigation

 browned lamb with a pot of broth ingredients

 2. Add the rest of the broth ingredients and cover with 18 cups of water.
-Cover and bring to a boil then simmer for 2 hours.
+Cover and bring to a boil then simmer for 2 hours. (image 2)

 removing the browned lamb and straining the broth

-4. Remove the aromatics and spices and discard.
+2. Remove the aromatics and spices and discard.
 Allow the soup to cool, then cover and place in the fridge overnight.
-This will help the fat rise to the top and improve the flavor of the lamb broth.
+The next day, skim the fat off the top of the soup and pour through a sieve into a large bowl. (image 4)

 sauteeing veggies and deglazing pan